6 most common autumn hazards for pets

 • Sweets and Halloween decorations can also cause an obstruction in your pet’s intestines.

 • Pumpkins are generally safe for dogs and cats and are actually often advised to help with digestion problems.
 However, be aware that excessive amounts of pumpkin can upset the stomach.
-The outside rind, raw pumpkin, and pumpkin seeds can be a choking or blockage hazard.
+The outside rind, raw pumpkin, and pumpkin seeds can be choking or blockage hazards.
 It’s best to use canned or cooked pumpkin for our pets, but we do recommend always speaking to a vet before doing this.

 Helping dogs and cats with fireworks and dark nights